Industrial Radiography Safety Program

 Fig. 3 – Examples of Ultrasound devices used for concrete scanning

-The UltraSound and Ground Penetrating Radar methods have similar advantages and disadvantages.
+The Ultrasound and Ground Penetrating Radar methods have similar advantages and disadvantages.

 Infrared Scanning of Electrical Equipment